ryrobes/rvbbit/README.md

 ## Highlights at a Glance

 1. **'Context Aware' Drag & Drop SQL (plus Excel Formulas!)**
-   - Drag an entire table onto your canvas instead of peacking at pills in a side panel like a strung out bird.
+   - Drag an entire table onto your canvas instead of pecking at pills in a side panel like a strung out bird.
    - Slice, Dice, Filter, Add to the table.
 Just like a data cutting board.
 Delicious.
    - Apply post-SQL Excel-like formulas (or bespoke Clojure functions, or entire flows) to transform and enrich your results right on the canvas.
    - Quickly turn data into charts, pivot tables, or interactive widgets — Rabbit’s “visual rules” help recommend what is possible.